Octavepi/buildroot-pitrezor/README.md

 - Branded splash screen ("PiTrezor – Secure Wallet")
 - USB HID emulation for use with Trezor Suite
 - GPLv3 licensed

+## Firmware Updates

+Unlike a real Trezor hardware wallet, PiTrezor cannot update firmware directly through Trezor Suite.
+Suite expects a bootloader and flash memory layout that the Raspberry Pi does not have.

+When Trezor firmware is updated upstream, you (or maintainers) must rebuild PiTrezor against the new firmware.

+- New ready-to-flash images may be published under GitHub Releases.
+- Users update by reflashing the new image with Balena Etcher or Raspberry Pi Imager.
+- Your wallet seed remains valid; just restore it after flashing.

+This approach keeps PiTrezor secure and avoids opening network or write-access paths inside the device.

+## Documentation
+See the [PiTrezor User Guide (PDF)](docs/PiTrezor_UserGuide.pdf) for detailed setup instructions.

 ---